softwarefactory-project/sf-operator/README.md

 ## About

-SF-Operator is an Operator that simplifies the deployment and operation of [Zuul](https://zuul-ci.org) and its dependencies (NodePool, Zookeeper, MariaDB, Log Server) on the OpenShift Container Platform.
+SF-Operator is an Operator that simplifies the deployment and operation of Software Factory instances on the OpenShift Container Platform.
+An instance of Software Factory is composed of [Zuul](https://zuul-ci.org) and its dependencies ([NodePool](https://zuul-ci.org/docs/nodepool/latest/), Zookeeper, MariaDB, Log Server).

 It is the natural evolution of the [Software Factory project](https://softwarefactory-project.io): the 3.8.x release of Software Factory saw the containerization of every major service, but was still delivered as RPM packages, in the form of a custom CentOS 7 distribution.
 SF-Operator builds upon this containerization effort to move from a distro-centric approach to a cloud-native deployment.
 This is also an opportunity to focus on the leanest service suite needed to provide a working gated CI infrastructure; hence a scope reduced to Zuul and its dependencies only.

 SF-Operator is built mostly in Go upon the [Operator Framework](https://operatorframework.io), with the aim of reaching the highest capability level that can be achieved, in order to bring a modern, scalable gated CI alternative to OpenShift users, with the least friction from operation as possible.

 Furthermore, SF-Operator takes advantage of some of the specificities of OpenShift as a container orchestration platform: